The Beautifully Enraged George (1988-1997)

 George Carlin: 40 Years of Comedy (1997)

 First aired February 27, 1997

 This was a celebration of Carlin's 40 years of comedy work (Carlin had started in radio in 1956).
-Features include a 15-minute compilation of samples from his past HBO specials, an interview conducted by Jon Stewart, and Carlin performing a few new routines.
+Features include a 15-minute compilation of samples from his past HBO specials, an interview with Carlin conducted by Jon Stewart, and Carlin performing a few new routines.
 The new material included an early version of his routines on business lingo and then religion, both of which would later show up in You Are All Diseased, and some new stories about Carlin's pets.
 The whole special was about 50 minutes in length.

 CD tracks for the audio book

 - p42, p4-7: Air Pollution, Seven Things I'm Tired Of